m3uma/forest-journey/README.md

 Then there is a section with information about the company.
 Created using flex.
 There are also links to social media such as: FaceBook, Instagram and Twitter.

+Clicking on the deer icon takes you to the very top of the page.

 **[CHECK IT OUT!](https://m3uma.github.io/forest-journey/)**